 While progress has been made in reducing the number of youth smokers, the rate of decline has slowed.
 According to the U.S. Department of Health and Human Services, every day about 3,200 youth under the age of 18 smoke a cigarette for the first time.
 Also, nearly nine out of 10 adult cigarette smokers had their first cigarette before the age of 18.
 These statistics are of even greater concern with the emergence of new tobacco-containing products, such as e-cigarettes, vape pipes and water pipes (hookah), which are being used at increasing rates among middle- and high-school students.
 This program will educate clinicians about evidence-based methods for reducing tobacco use in adolescents.

-The goal of this program is to educate clinicians about how to reduce tobacco use in adolescents.
-After you study the information presented here, you will be able to —
+The goal of this reduction of tobacco use in youth continuing education program is to educate nurses, nurse practitioners, respiratory therapists and social workers about how to reduce tobacco use in adolescents.
+After studying the information presented here, you will be able to:

-This CE course is approved for respiratory therapists.
+This course is intended for multiple professions, including nurses and respiratory therapists.

 If you are a respiratory therapist, remember to give us your AARC member number when filling out your license number information.

 OnCourse Learning is also approved by the Florida Board of Respiratory Care (provider #FBN 50-1489).